Cocktail Frank b3d78289f0 | ||

 #define CATCH_CONFIG_MAIN

-To use your own main function, which is what the SPACE🪐BOX tests do, use the -DCATCH_AMALGAMATED_CUSTOM_MAIN
+To use a custom main function, which is what the SPACE🪐BOX tests do, use the -DCATCH_AMALGAMATED_CUSTOM_MAIN

 Catch::Session sess;